Register company in Vietnam: Introduction

 Step 1: Choosing an optimum business structure to register company in Vietnam

-- Prior to company formation, it is essential to choose the correct type of company.
+- Prior to company formation, it is essential to choose the correct type of company structure when opening a business in Vietnam.

 - Based on your business structure and long-term goals, Tetra Consultants will advise you on the most optimum business entity, paid-up share capital requirements, corporate structure and business licenses if applicable.